bazelbuild/bazel/site/docs/remote-caching-debug.md

    a.
 Since cache-reading Bazel invocations will have a different command-line set
       up, take additional care to ensure that they are properly set up to communicate with the remote cache.
-Ensure `--remote_cache` or `--remote_http_cache` flags are set and there are no warnings in the output.
+Ensure `--remote_cache` flag is set and there are no warnings in the output.

    b.
 Ensure your cache-reading Bazel invocations build the same targets as the
       cache-writing Bazel invocations.